emdete/epistula/README.md

 i use [NeoVim](https://neovim.org/) for editing.
 This is hardcoded for now.

+i use [elinks](http://elinks.cz/) to translate anoying html mails to readable plain text. pandoc and w3m did not succeed in showing links.

 i use the font [Iosevka](https://github.com/be5invis/Iosevka/) which gives proper, sharp letters and contains unicode special chars.

 i used